Andrej123456789/PekOS/README.md

 Version 5.1 - reworked some stuff and updated pTerm and changed color of background

 Version 6.33 - New look for the OS.
-Laying the ground work for C++, and 64-bit support
+Laying the ground work for C++, and GUI

 # System Requirements